Once we understand the concept of measure and beats, we can start reading music.

 value of the preceding shape.

-Let's see a musical example using these symbols.
-The vertical lines (or bar lines) separate and group the notes into measures to facilitate reading (we can see three measures in this particular example).
-You can hear a percussive sound for each beat and a flute playing the written notes.
-Note how a half note will take the duration of two percussive sounds (two beats), the quarter note will take just one beat and the whole note has a four beats duration:
+Let's look at a musical example using these symbols.
+The vertical lines (or bar lines) separate and group the notes into measures (or bars) for easier reading (we can see three measures in this particular example).
+You can hear a percussive sound for each bar and a flute playing the written notes.
+Notice how a half note lasts the duration of two percussive sounds (two beats), the quarter note lasts only one beat, and the whole note lasts four beats:

 Translated by Dan Román, revised by Sue Talley.